Rules for Hosting a Compliant Medicare Educational Event

 • All educational events must be explicitly marketed as “educational” to beneficiaries.

-When it comes to enrollee-only events, these may qualify as “marketing.”
+When it comes to enrollee-only events, these may qualify as “marketing,” and therefore, be considered sales events.
 (Typically, enrollee-only events are held for a specific carrier’s current enrollees, and the intent is to retain the current enrollees in a plan.)
 Retention marketing or the mention of any benefits is considered “marketing”.
 Since enrollee-only events are conducted on behalf of a specific carrier, we would advise you to follow carriers’ guidelines to stay compliant.

 Note: You can review the full Medicare Communications and Marketing Guidelines on CMS.gov and the Medicare Advantage and Part D Communication Requirements on the Federal Register site.